Reviews You Can Rely On

 The Makita uses twin 18V batteries that are compatible with their other 18V tools.

-While larger batteries tended to correlate with a longer run time, they are also directly linked to larger charging times.
+While larger batteries tended to correlate with a longer run time, they are also often directly linked to larger charging times.
 Some brands provide different types of chargers for larger batteries to reduce the overall charge time.
 Having multiple compatible batteries is one way to cut down on wait time while your battery charges.

-Our favorite model, the Ego Power+ 615 CFM, ran a respectable 16 minutes without using the turbo setting before expiring.
+One of our favorite models, the Ego Power+ 615 CFM, ran a respectable 16 minutes without using the turbo setting before expiring.
 This model's charge time is remarkably fast for a battery of this amperage and voltage.
+The Ego 615's small 2.5 amp hour battery is also considerably lighter than larger options.

 Ergonomics